Revisiting Regularized Policy Optimization for Stable and Efficient Reinforcement Learning in Two-Player Games: Introduction

-These situations raise the following question: \textit{Can we design a model-free RL algorithm for board games that can learn a competitive policy with fewer training resources?} In this paper, we propose a model-free reinforcement learning algorithm that completely eliminates look-ahead search during training.
-The proposed method is based on a policy optimization approach which we refer to as Kullback-Leibler and Entropy Regularized Policy Optimization (KLENT).
-To validate the efficiency of the proposed method, we have conducted comprehensive experiments on five board games, namely Animal Shogi, Gardner Chess, Go, Hex, and Othello.
-As shown in Figure \ref{fig:average_performance}, our method achieves efficient learning compared to existing methods.
+Motivated by the theoretical insights, we investigate a practical model-free RL algorithm based on policy optimization with reverse-KL regularization and entropy regularization, which we refer to as KLENT.
+We validate the efficiency of our agent through comprehensive experiments on five board games: Animal Shogi, Gardner Chess, 9x9 Go, Hex, and Othello.
+Without model-based search during training, our agent achieved up to 4x higher training efficiency than existing approaches.
+Our extensive ablation study verify the importance of each techniques.

-The proposed method KLENT incorporates three techniques from the field of RL: Kullback-Leibler (KL) regularization for gradual policy updates, entropy regularization for encouraging exploration, and \(\lambda\)-returns for efficient value function learning.
-Through an extensive ablation study, we empirically demonstrate that the combination of these three techniques is essential for efficient learning.
+The main contributions are summarized as follows: \contribution{ \begin{enumerate} \item We revisit a regularized policy optimization problem with reverse-KL regularization and entropy regularization and derive policy update rule and practical RL algorithm based on it. \item From theoretical perspective, we provide novel convergence guarantees on two settings: normal-form games and finite-length games and verify them with numerical experiments. \item From empirical perspective, we demonstrate that our agent achieves more efficient learning than existing methods through comprehensive experiments on board games. \end{enumerate} }

-\contribution{ The main contributions of this work are summarized as follows: \begin{enumerate} \item We propose a model-free reinforcement learning algorithm designed for board games, which we refer to as KLENT. \item Through comprehensive experiments, we demonstrate that KLENT achieves more efficient learning than existing methods. \item We conduct an extensive ablation study, which validates that three components of KLENT, namely KL regularization, entropy regularization, and \(\lambda\)-returns, are essential for its efficiency. \end{enumerate} } We have demonstrated that properly revisiting existing techniques can achieve efficient learning in the board game domain, and also shown that the proper combination is important to achieve high performance.
-We consider the novelty of this study lies in our empirical result, as search-based methods such as AlphaZero have been believed to be state-of-the-art in this domain.
+We would like to clarify that our main contributions do not lie in proposing entirely new algorithmic ingredients.
+Instead, our contributions are new theoretical and empirical characterizations of this specific regularized policy optimization in two-player games.